University of Georgia Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UGA, approximately 34% of students took out student loans averaging $6,283 a year.
-That adds up to $25,132 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At UGA, approximately 33% of students took out student loans averaging $5,986 a year.
+That adds up to $23,944 over four years for those students.

 How Much Money Do UGA Graduates Make?bachelor's degree recipients from UGA make around $50,500 per year during the early years of their employment.
-This is good news for future UGA graduates since it is 27% more than the average college graduate's salary of $39,802 per year.
+That's great news for UGA students since it is 27% more than the average college graduate's salary of $39,802 per year.

 Location of University of Georgia